“Your House Is Left to You Desolate“

 The Destruction of Jerusalem

 In response to the Jew’s rejection, Jesus declared, “See!
 Your house is left to you desolate” (Matthew 23:38).
-The rent veil three days later was a clear sign that the Lord no longer accepted their senseless rituals that were, for about 40 years longer, carried on there (Matthew 27:51).
+The rent veil in the temple three days later was a clear sign that the Lord no longer accepted their senseless sanctuary rituals that were, for about 40 years longer, carried on there (Matthew 27:51).
 This time was the midst of the prophetic week of Daniel 9:27, and so far as Heaven was concerned the merit of sacrifices was about to end forever (Matthew 24:3, 15; Luke 21:20).

 Soon after saying the words “your house is left to you desolate,” Jesus departed forever from the precincts of the Temple.
 And just as the Lord predicted, Jerusalem was destroyed in 70 AD by the Romans.
 This was the end of the ancient Jewish nation.